-Want pre-appraisals for your investments?
+Want a detailed report for your investments?
 FixList is offering exclusive early adopter access only at this time.
 Drop us a note and we'll be right back in touch with you!

-You have the option to view either a basic property report or an interactive pre-appraisal.
+You have the option to view either a basic property report or an interactive market reports.